ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 ## Subnet Configs

 It is possible to provide parameters for subnets.
 Parameters here apply to all chains in the specified subnets.
+Subnet Configs are chain-agnostic, not just for EVM Subnet.
 See [here](../nodes/maintain/avalanchego-config-flags.md#subnet-configs) for more info.

-You can customize your subnet by setting parameters for the following
+You can customize your subnet by setting parameters for the following:
 * [Validator-only communication to create a private subnet](../nodes/maintain/avalanchego-config-flags#validatoronly-bool)
 * [Consensus](../nodes/maintain/avalanchego-config-flags#consensus-parameters)
 * [Gossip](../nodes/maintain/avalanchego-config-flags#gossip-configs)